andrew/ultimate-awesome/README.md

 - [awesome-visual-search-eye-tracking-research](https://github.com/phamtrongthang123/awesome-visual-search-eye-tracking-research) - A curated list of research papers, datasets, and resources in the field of eye tracking, with a focus on visual search applications.
 - [awesome-iot-cloud-plataforms](https://github.com/pineli/awesome-iot-cloud-plataforms) - Lista de Plataformas em Nuvem de IoT e softwares relacionados.
 - [awesome-julia-organizations](https://github.com/piotrek124-1/awesome-julia-organizations) - Julia awesome organizations on GitHub.
+- [awesome-plasmate](https://github.com/plasmate-labs/awesome-plasmate) - A curated list of tools, integrations, and resources for Plasmate - the browser engine for AI agents.
 - [awesome-llm-by-OSCHINA](https://github.com/plckOne/awesome-llm-by-OSCHINA) - A fork from awesome-llm by os OSCHINA.
 Thanks to their excellent works.
 - [awesome-devops](https://github.com/pmagaiwer/awesome-devops) - About A curated list of awesome DevOps platforms, tools, practices and resources.
 - [awesome-graduate-school](https://github.com/posgnu/awesome-graduate-school) - A curated list of awesome advice and notes for pursuing graduate studies.